mattburns963/mattburns963.github.io/README.md

 ## Congressional Reapportionment
 This country spends a lot of money on a census to properly apportion congressional seats and allocate the budget.
 How can this be done without actually counting every citizen?
 There’s a report and a presentation for your review.
-If you’d like to see how easy this is to do in RStudio, click here.
+If you’d like to see how easy this is to do in RStudio, click [here.](https://github.com/mattburns963/680/blob/master/Apportionment.R).

 ## Natural Gas vs Employment 530